Pull to refresh

 Overview

-Maine had zero utility-scale battery storage until a week ago.
-Now it has the largest system on the New England grid.
+Maine had zero utility-scale battery storage until six weeks ago.
 Plus Power's 175-megawatt Cross Town facility in Gorham began operations on February 11, 2026, capable of powering 19,000 homes for two hours and storing surplus wind power from northern Maine for dispatch to Boston during peak demand.
+This marked the largest system on the New England grid at the time.

 Key Indicators